miniwg/ATAK/README.md

 ## 5. taklecr.timer
 This is the systemd timer file to run the taklecr command every day at 04:00.
 It is used in conjuction with the taklecr script and taklecr service files.
-To install: copy the file to /etc/systemd/system/ directory Then:
+To install: copy the file to `/etc/systemd/system/` directory Then:
 ```
 chown root: /etc/systemd/system/taklecr.timer
 chmod 644 /etc/systemd/system/taklecr.timer
 systemctl enable taklecr.timer
 ```
 ## 6. Firewalld
 This directory contains firewalld service files for the tak server services.
 For a basic takserver the tak-base.xml and tak-admin.xml service files are required.
-To install: As root copy the relevant service file to /etc/firewalld/services.
+To install: As root copy the relevant service file to `/etc/firewalld/services` directory.
 After you have copied the file into /etc/firewalld/services it takes about 5 seconds till the new service will be visible in firewalld.
 Typically, the default zone is set to ‘public’, but you can check your active zone by typing:
 ```
 firewall-cmd --get-active-zones